REAP: Automatic Curation of Coding Agent Benchmarks from Interactive Production Usage

 As discussed in Section~\ref{sec:challenges}, monorepo infrastructure constraints can prevent reproducing the exact environment at a past commit.
 However, hiding the solution diff from the agent's environment helps ensure the agent does not ``cheat'' on a task by reading the committed solution files.
-We achieve this by backing out the solution diff from the current repository and running the agent evaluation on top of the backed out commit.
+We achieve this by \emph{backing out} the solution diff, that is, reverting the change on the current codebase while leaving all other code unchanged, and running the agent evaluation on top of this pre-change state.
 Due to the dynamic nature of a large codebase, some diffs cannot be cleanly backed out due to conflicting changes and are excluded from the benchmark.
+This eligibility constraint is time-sensitive: as the codebase evolves, an increasing fraction of historical diffs accumulates conflicts with the current master and falls out of eligibility, so freezing a benchmark snapshot would steadily erode its volume. \pipeline{} mitigates this by producing a \emph{rolling benchmark} that periodically re-curates its task set from developer-agent sessions whose solution diffs still back out cleanly against the current master.
+As a side benefit, this design also helps ensure the benchmark stays fresh, contamination-free, and in-distribution with current development practices.